aptos-labs/aptos-core/config/README.md

 ## Internals

-There are several different configurations contained within Diem Configuration.
+There are several configurations contained within the configuration.

-### Diem Node Configuration
+### Node Configuration
-The Diem Node configuration contains several modules:
+The node configuration contains several modules:

-- AdmissionControlConfig - Where a Diem Node hosts their AC
+- AdmissionControlConfig - Where a node hosts their admission control
 - BaseConfig - Specifies the Node's role and base directories
-- ConsensusConfig - The behaviors of Consensus including the SafetyRules TCB
+- ConsensusConfig - The behaviors of Consensus including the SafetyRules trusted computing base
 - DebugInterface - A special gRPC service for identifying internals of the system
 - ExecutionConfig - The gRPC service endpoint and path to the genesis file